Gaurav-1/Java/README.md

 25. Write Java code to demonstrate different Layouts in Java.
 Discusses the importance of Adaptor class while inheriting inbuilt interfaces.----------(uploaded---MultiLay.java)

 26. Discuss MouseListener and MouseMotionListener interfaces in detail.
-Write code to drag a line and rectangle using these interfaces.
+Write code to drag a line and rectangle using these interfaces.----------(uploaded---Draw.java)

 27. Write java code to demonstrate the concept of checkbox and radio button using appropriate interface.----------(uploaded---CheckRadio.java---Radio.java)